ceph/ceph/doc/cephfs/hadoop.rst

 .. _RADOS Pool documentation: ../../rados/operations/pools

 Once a pool has been created and configured the metadata service must be told that the new pool may be used to store file data.
-A pool can be made available for storing file system data using the ``ceph mds add_data_pool`` command.
+A pool is be made available for storing file system data using the ``ceph mds add_data_pool`` command.

 First, create the pool.
 In this example we create the ``hadoop1`` pool with